ngierty/PeriodDetection/README.txt

 	06_OtherFigs.py: Creates Figure 1 in the manuscript

+INTER folder:
+	This folder will need to be made by the user.
-INTER folder contains the intermediate output from all the code described above
+	It should also contain subfolders with the names gdr3_vari_eclipsing_binary and gdr3_epoch_photometry. inter/gdr3_vari_eclipsing_binary contains the saved Python datasets from raw/gdr3_vari_eclipsing_binary inter/gdr3_epoch_photometry contains the saved Python datasets from raw/gdr3_epoch_photometry inter also contains the intermediate output from all the code described above

 OUTPUT folder contains all the finalized output from the code above